10 Most Often-Asked Questions Regarding Cancer

 Cells become cancerous when their DNA (deoxyribonucleic acid), which serves as a cell’s control center, is damaged.
 Healthy cells can repair their own DNA, but cancerous cells cannot.
 Usually, if a cell’s DNA cannot be repaired it will die.
 When cells are cancerous, the cells continue to live despite their damaged DNA, multiplying rapidly.

 Cells with abnormal DNA can be inherited; however, the majority of DNA damage is caused by environmental factors or mistakes that happen as normal cells reproduce.
 Cancer can affect almost any part of the body.
-You can find out more about specific cancer types by visiting ProMedica’s online health library.

 How do you get cancer?